Week 51: Walking A Labyrinth

 “I've lived in the Santa Monica Mountains for thirty years.
 Much of my inspiration comes from walking the trails and listening.
 Connecting with the Earth and the elements in a meaningful way is profound.
 Relating with nature can help you connect more deeply to your heart, your truth, and yourself…the beginning of all real connection.”

-If you’re a regular reader, you know I have been crushing hard on the earth as of late.
+I’ve been crushing hard on the earth as of late.
 This year, I’ve had a strong intention to ground myself, settle within my body, and deepen my connection with the land.
 Relating to the earth has helped me develop my capacity to, even under stress, ground within myself.
 This deepening within my body has returned so much: most of all, the beginning of accepting this earthly existence I’m in.

 Although she’s been taking people to the labyrinth for years, this is only the second ‘official’ guided walk she has offered.
 The first was last month.
 Perhaps because it’s new, there’s not many of us here tonight — besides Aaron, it’s just myself.